 However, if the insurer believes that its client was not at fault or that your actions behind the wheel contributed to the crash, it may refuse to agree to a settlement.
 In this case, to recover compensation, you may need to file a lawsuit against the at-fault driver.

-If you work with an Atlanta car accident lawyer, they can investigate the circumstances of the crash, interview witnesses, and review the police report to determine who was at fault.
+If you work with a car accident lawyer from Atlanta, they can investigate the circumstances of the crash, interview witnesses, and review the police report to determine who was at fault.
 If they can convince the insurer that their client caused the crash, your chances of reaching a settlement out of court will increase.

 Issues with Your Medical Diagnosis